e-Assessment Scheme 2019 of Income Tax

 Note: The NeAC can reassign the case to the Assessment Officer having jurisdiction over such cases at any stage of the assessment if it feels necessary.

-Highlights of e-Assessment Scheme
+Highlights of the Faceless Assessment Scheme

 FAQs